Key terms and acronyms used in CONNECT.

 See also: Song

-Unique identifier used to attribute and reference an original musical composition.
+Unique identifier used to attribute and reference an original musical composition, called a Musical Work.
 An ISWC is linked to a composer/songwriter; an ISRC is linked to a performer.

-One ISWC can be linked to many ISRCs (ex.
-“Landslide” as composed by Stevie Nicks / the many recorded performances of “Landslide” by Fleetwood Mac and others).
+One ISWC can be linked to many ISRCs (ex. the musical work “Landslide,” composed by Stevie Nicks / the many recorded performances of “Landslide” by Fleetwood Mac and others).

 The brand entity, business unit or marketing “label” under which a product is released.
 An imprint may or may not be a record label or distributor; most aren’t independent companies.
 They typically operate under the umbrella of larger labels and are used for branding and marketing.